 A complete nomination should be uploaded as one (1) pdf document under 100MB using this online submission form and include the following in listed order:

-The nomination deadline is November 1, 2023.
-Nominees will be notified of the results by January 31, 2024.
+The nomination deadline has been extended to November 1, 2024.
+Nominees will be notified of the results in mid-January 2025.
 Award results will be announced at the symposium.
 The award-winning designer is invited to present an overview of the design concept and process at the following year’s CSA National Symposium.

 Kristofer Chang Alexander, for more information.